-ltem Computation Cost Budget Narrative: identified.
-Provide a narrative budget justificat ion for each of the bud lget items TOTAL other expendable its computation.
-(Note classification of sup tems by type (office supplies, postagems such as books, hand held tape or Organization's own capitalization publies may be used).
-Generally, suppersumed during the course of the projections. recorders) and show the colicy and threshold amolies include any mater ne basis for nount for Supply Items Computation Cost TOTAL the Federal Acquisi ontracts.
-Indicate whether applicant tion Regulations are followed.
-For each consultant enter the name, day), and estimated time on the proj provided, hourly Name of Consultar nt Service Provided Computation Cost Budget Narrative: identified.
-Provide a narrative budget justificat ion for each of the bud lget items Subtotal ses: List all expenses to be paid from s (i.e., travel, meals, lodging, etc.) n the grant to the indiv idual consultant in Item Location Computation Cost Budget Narrative: identified.
-Provide a narrative budget justificat ion for each of the bud lget items Subtotal
+ltem

+Budget Narrative: Provide a narrative budget justification for each of the budget items identified.

+E. Supplies.
+List items by type (office supplies, postage, training materials, copying paper, and other expendable items such as books, hand held tape recorders) and show the basis for computation.
+(Note: Organization's own capitalization policy and threshold amount for classification of supplies may be used).
+Generally, supplies include any materials that are expendable or consumed during the course of the project.

+Supply Items

+TOTAL

+F. Consultants/Contracts.
+Indicate whether applicant's formal, written Procurement Policy or the Federal Acquisition Regulations are followed.

+Consultant Fees: For each consultant enter the name, if known, service to be provided, hourly or daily fee (8-hour day), and estimated time on the project.

+Name of ConsultantService ProvidedComputationCost

+Budget Narrative: Provide a narrative budget justification for each of the budget items identified.

+Subtotal \\\\\

+Consultant Expenses: List all expenses to be paid from the grant to the individual consultant in addition to their fees (i.e., travel, meals, lodging, etc.)

+ltem

+Location

+Budget Narrative: Provide a narrative budget justification for each of the budget items identified.

+Subtotal \\\\\